What is Foreign Investment in Real Property Tax Act (FIRPTA)?

 Why Should You Care About FIRPTA?

-All Home Buyer’s in the U.S. should consider this law important because so many foreign investors now own property in this country.
+All Home Buyers in the U.S. should consider this law important because so many foreign investors now own property in this country.
 This tax needs to be withheld on homes sold for over $300,000 if the seller is a Foreign National.
 If the seller is not aware of this law until the title or escrow company tells him, he’ll probably want to apply for the exclusion.
-The IRS waiver takes 30-45 days to approve and can easily make a buyer walk away if you have not planned ahead.
+The IRS waiver takes 30-45 days to approve and can easily make a buyer walk away if you have not planned ahead for it.